subsquid/docs/docs/tutorials/bayc/step-one-indexing-transfers.md

 # Step 1: Indexing Transfer events

-In the course of this tutorial we will build a squid that gets data about [Bored Ape Yacht Club](https://boredapeyachtclub.com) NFTs, their transfers and owners from the [Ethereum blockchain](https://ethereum.org) and [IPFS](https://ipfs.tech/), stores it in a database and serves it over a GraphQL API.
+In the course of this tutorial we will build a squid that gets data about [Bored Ape Yacht Club](https://boredapeyachtclub.com) NFTs, their transfers and owners from the [Ethereum blockchain](https://ethereum.org), [IPFS](https://ipfs.tech/) and regular HTTP URLs, stores it in a database and serves it over a GraphQL API.
 Here we do the first step: make a squid that indexes just the `Transfer` events emitted by the [BAYC token contract](https://etherscan.io/address/0xbc4ca0eda7647a8ab7c2061c2e118a18a936f13d).

 Pre-requisites: Node.js, [Subsquid CLI](/squid-cli/installation), Docker.